Dayot Upamecano: Bayern Munich

 During the 2022–23 UEFA Champions League, Bayern defeated Upamecano's France compatriot Kylian Mbappé's Paris Saint-Germain in the round of 16, only for them to be eliminated by a 4–1 defeat on aggregate to Manchester City in the quarter-finals, in which Upamecano's performances were heavily criticised.
 Due to this, a beIN SPORTS' Arabic commentator referred to Upamecano as "Upamaguire" (this being due to Harry Maguire's poor form at the time).

 On 4 November 2023, he scored his first goal of the 2023–24 season in the fourth minute of a 4–0 away win over Borussia Dortmund.
 In February 2024, Upamecano was sent off twice in the span of four days: on 14 February, he received his first straight red card in the Champions League during the round of 16 first leg away match against Lazio, which resulted in a penalty kick and a 1–0 defeat; on 18 February, he received two yellow cards and again conceded a penalty in a 3–2 loss to Bochum in the Bundesliga.

-During 2024–25 Bundesliga season, under Vincent Kompany management, Upamecano performances improved drastically, as he helped Bayern to reclaim its title as Bundesliga champions.
+Under new manager Vincent Kompany's coaching, Upamecano's performances improved drastically, as he helped Bayern reclaim the 2024–25 Bundesliga title.
+On 13 February 2026, he extended his contract with the club until 2030.
+Two months later, on 28 April, he scored his first Champions League goal in a 5–4 away defeat against Paris Saint-Germain in the competition's semi-final first leg.